New year plans ‘ruined’ as Eurostar services blocked by flooded tunnel

 Strong wind gusts are also on the way as parts of the UK brace for snowy weather and travel disruption during the last weekend of the year.

-A yellow weather warning for ice across the north and north west of Scotland is set to run to 10am on Saturday.

-A similar warning for rain and snow has been issued for much of Scotland on Saturday.
+A warning for rain and snow has been issued for much of Scotland on Saturday.

 The warning is in place from 8am until midnight on Saturday, with up to 25mm of rain forecast at lower levels.